zxy-zxy/underground_chat_cli/README.md

 * send - send new message to the chat.
 * register - register a new account.

-Register a new account.
 ## Requirements
 Python >= 3.7 is required.

-## Usage
 Install dependencies with
 ```bash
 pip install -r requirements.txt
 ```
 For better interaction is recommended to use [virtualenv](https://github.com/pypa/virtualenv).

+## Usage

 #### Tests
 Run tests with
 ```python
 python -m unittest
 ```
-#### Usage
+#### Example
-Configure .env file with needed parameters.
+Configure .env file with needed parameters or provide them as arguments.
 Example.env is provided within the repository.
 ```python
 python run.py --help
 python run.py listen